massif-press/compcon/README.md

 - Create and save LANCER pilots
 - Create and save LANCER mech configurations, per pilot
 - Provide an equipment catalog mode so players can browse data without building a character or mech
+- Edit, retrofit, level up, and upgrade pilots and mecha

 ### 1.0
-- Edit, retrofit, level up, and upgrade pilots and mecha
 - Generate and print character sheets for tabletop play
 - Track the status of pilots (active, retired, deceased) and mecha (active, blueprint, unavailable, destroyed)

-### 1.5
 - Provide an easy way for users to export some or all of their characters and mech configurations
 - Import option for mech configs so that they can be easily copied to/from characters

+### 1.5
+- Provide support for Exotic items and custom backgrounds
 - Provide a way for players to track missions and combat operations
 - Include player journal, travel log, kill stats, etc.
 - Version-track configurations.
 Start at v1.0, increment whenever a player edits a configuration